-Here's a showcase of the local historic treasures we've helped preserve over the years.
+Here's a showcase of the local historic treasures the Transylvania County Joint Historic Preservation Commission has helped preserve over the years.

 ROSENWALD SCHOOL / MORRIS EDUCATION CENTER